Convert Gigawatt-hour to Joule (GWh to J)

 • Select the Gigawatt-hour Value: Start by determining the gigawatt-hour (GWh) value you want to convert into joule (J).
 This is your starting point.

-• Multiply by the Conversion Factor: To convert gigawatt-hour to joule, multiply the selected GWh value by 3.6e+12.
-This factor is essential for accurately converting from a larger unit (GWh) to a much smaller unit (J).
+• Multiply by the Conversion Factor: To calculate gigawatt-hour to equivalent joule amount, multiply the selected GWh value by 3.6e+12.

 • Illustration of Multiplication: